mans2singh/GettingAndCleaningDataProject/CodeBook.md

 	* train/subject_train.txt containing the subject id for each measurement

 #### Features selected
-The features selected include Mean or mean and std in it's name.
-A comprehensive list of the features is available in the features.txt file in the unzipped data directory.
+The features selected for the analysis are those that include Mean or mean and std in it's name.
+A comprehensive list of the features is available in the **features.txt** file in the unzipped data directory.

 #### Descriptive feature names
 To create descriptive names the variable or features transformed as follows: